stefanreichhart/amp/README.md

-# amp
-Google AMP Framework - A short presentation
+# AMP - A short presentation